Brand Fame Explained Vision One

 What is the Brand Fame metric?

-Brand Fame measures brand clarity, stature and differentiation and how well both these elements are integrated into the brand.
+Brand Fame measures brand clarity, stature and differentiation and how well these elements are integrated into the brand.

 It should be noted that Brand Fame is not about a brand’s size or stature.
 It’s also unrelated to metrics such as Brand Awareness, Momentum or Popularity.
-Indeed many disruptive or high-growth brands have some of the highest Brand Fame scores.
+Indeed, many disruptive or high-growth brands have some of the highest Brand Fame scores.

 The impact of a high Brand Fame score

 Strong Fame starts with a clear brand identity, proposition and positioning.
-Brands that fail to have a clear purpose or focus on who they are, often fall into no-man’s land – a state which we call ‘Characterless’.
+Brands that fail to have a clear purpose or focus on who they are often fall into no-man’s land – a state which we call ‘Characterless’.

 From day one, all brands and the entrepreneurs behind them have ambitions to become the next Apple or Amazon of their market.
 However, as brands grow and try to appeal to a wider audience, they inevitably become increasingly ubiquitous, boring and run out of steam (Momentum).
-Whilst brand growth is undoubtedly the goal for most brands, it is essential this is done without diluting the brand and its Brand Fame.
+Whilst brand growth is undoubtedly the goal for most brands, it is essential that this is done without diluting the brand and its Brand Fame.

 Balancing your leadership and distinctiveness will ensure you stay on the straight and narrow.

-Essential Brand Metrics
+Essential Brand Metrics – part of our BrandVIsion framework

-Running brand tracking surveys over time will allow you to spot trends over time and allow you to take action quicker.
-But you’ll need to measure more than brand metrics if you want truly actionable research, so Welcome to BrandVision.
+Running brand tracking surveys over time will allow you to spot trends and take action more quickly.
+But you’ll need to measure more than brand metrics if you want truly actionable research, so welcome to BrandVision.

 Welcome to BrandVision